Saved

 Three tiers: Safeties, Targets, Reaches.
 You need all three.

-Calculated from your scores, GPA, honors, activities, and each school's selectivity.
+Calculated from your scores, GPA, honors, and activities against each school's selectivity.
 A guide, not a guarantee.

-The more sections you complete, the more accurate your estimates become.
+The more sections you complete, the more accurate the estimates become.

 Build Your College List